jechasteen/jsldb/README.md

 });

 app.post('/table1', (req, res) => {
-    // Pass data from the browser to the server wrapped inside an object named entry jsl.insert('table1', req.body.entry, (success, data) => {
+    // Pass data from the browser to the server wrapped inside an object named entry attached to the request body jsl.insert('table1', req.body.entry, (success, data) => {
         if (success) {
             res.redirect('/table1');